gtk-rs/gtk4-rs/book/src/actions.md

 ```

 Also, if we had multiple instances of the same windows we would expect that only the currently focused window will be closed when activating "win.quit".
-And indeed, "win.quit" on the Application dispatches the action to the currently focused window.
+And indeed, the "win.quit" will be dispatched to the currently focused window.
 However, that also means that we actually define one action per window instance.
-If we want to have a single globally accessible action instead, we add it to our application.
+If we want to have a single globally accessible action instead, we call `add_action` on our application instead.

 ## Parameter and State